 The infrastructure that underlies our everyday activities is typically invisible—we don’t have to think, or worry, about our roads, utilities, homes, and other basics that make our communities livable.
 Unfortunately, in some cases, this means serious structural issues go unnoticed until they lead to catastrophe.
 The slow failure of a poorly designed or built structure can culminate in a sudden collapse that injures or even kills anyone who has the misfortune to be present.
 While such incidents may seem like unexpected disasters, in most cases, they are caused by some form of negligence.

 Investigating a structure collapse takes time and expertise, and ordinary citizens may not be able to get answers on their own.
 If you are in this position, call Schlesinger Law Offices, P.A.
-Our attorneys have more than 60 years of collective experience handling even the most complex and high-profile cases.
+Our Fort Lauderdale personal injury attorneys have more than 70 years of collective experience handling even the most complex and high-profile cases.
 We can work with experts to determine the cause of a building collapse and help those who were affected file a lawsuit against those who created the danger.

 Potential Causes of Bridge or Building Collapse

 The design and construction of buildings and bridges must meet rigorous standards.
 A mistake at any point in the process could cause a catastrophic collapse.

 Dangers During Construction or Renovation

 Structures tend to be more vulnerable while they are in progress because they often lack the final supports that will hold them up.
 Typically, construction workers build temporary supports; however, any errors in such structures can have catastrophic results.

 Worker mistakes can also cause a chain of events that ends in a serious accident.
 Employees on these sites must act with caution at all times—and the companies that hire them must provide adequate training and supervision to ensure all work is completed to high standards.